markliyx/markymark-blog/README.md

 2. Music page (embedded with youtube and soundcloud components)
 3. Coming soon page
 4. Blog post page
+5. icons connecting to other social media
+6. Always on navigation bar

 Upcoming features:
 1. Query from notion API and automatically populates the front blog page